angular-buch/website-articles/blog/2025-10-signal-forms-part2/README.md

 All previously shown validation functions were synchronous.
 However, we can also perform asynchronous validation, like checking username availability on the server.
 To simulate an asynchronous server call, we extend our `RegistrationService` with a `checkUserExists()` method that returns a `Promise`.
-If the username is `johndoe`, we consider it taken, and the operation resolves to `true`
+If the username is `johndoe`, we consider it taken, and the operation resolves to `true`.

 ```typescript
 @Injectable({ providedIn: 'root' })